DolphBit/mb-automation-ahk/CONTRIBUTING.md

 ### Formatting

-VSCode is used and the ahk extension does the formatting, it has apparently some odd bugs and therefore requires sometimes either manual formatting or a change in code to allow proper formatting of the code
+VSCode is used and the ahk extension does the formatting
+> ⚠️ Apparently formatting has some odd bugs and therefore requires sometimes either manual formatting or a change in code to allow proper formatting of the code

 ### Testing